-5.15 All sites submitted by landowners were examined for a combination of the following attributes:- Sustainable, small site(s), ideally on brownfield land that are not a prelude to gross expansion, within or adjacent to the settlement boundary, having respect of areas identified as greenfield sites and accommodated sensitively within the landscape.
+All sites submitted by landowners were assessed against a set list of criteria, which can be found in Section 6 and 7 of the Site Assessment Report.
+This included a thorough assessment against various social, economic and environmental criteria (as seen through the Suitability Assessment) and against issues of particular importance to local residents (as seen through the Acceptability Assessment).
+Of particular importance to the community were the following attributes: - Sustainable, small site(s), ideally on brownfield land that are not a prelude to gross expansion, within or adjacent to the settlement boundary, having respect of areas identified as greenfield sites and accommodated sensitively within the landscape.